KM7/purple-haze/README.md

 Server side:
 1.Don't publish any data if the loudness is less than 1 (which mean quite) -----DONE 2.Instead of using the sound info in that moment, try to get the maximum value during that period to achieve a better result with more information resolution.
+3.Instead of running it manually each time start the server,do a automatic script

 Front-end:
 Create a proper JSON parsing method that can queue by day(or a specific period of time)